Missing Teeth

 Single implant supported crowns

 Single implant supported crowns are used to replace a single missing tooth.
 The implant is surgically inserted into the jawbone.
-Three-six months later, the crown is inserted in place using the implant as a retentive foundation.
-These crowns can be made to simulate natural teeth and can last for decades.
+Three to six months later, the crown is inserted in place using the implant as a retentive foundation.
+These crowns can be made to simulate natural teeth and can last for decades, significantly improving the patient’s quality of life.
+This treatment option helps preserve existing teeth by preventing the shifting of adjacent teeth.

 Multiple missing teeth